3Duke/Processing/seurat/README.txt

     the initial color, the second one the final one.

-    To confirm the color choice, press the return key.

     Colors change by umiform motion on a geodesic in RGB space that connects the initial and final colors.